jangwonsuh7-prog/Data-Analyst-Portfolio-1-Hospital-Appointment-No-Show-Analysis/README.md

 ### Methodology :
   1. Data cleaning and data management in Python to ensure data integrity, consistency, and usability
-  2. Conducted Pearson correlation and Chi-square tests in Python to identify correlation between key variables and no-show rates
+  2. Pearson correlation and Chi-square tests in Python to identify correlation between key variables and no-show rates
   3. Segmentation analysis in SQL to group the dataset into meaningful categories and analyze no-show rates across segments

 ### Skills :